Waldpilzchen/CE05/README.md

 ### Web Client

-1. If you installed Visual Studio Code open the folder "/WebHTTPClient/webHTTPClient" with it.
+1. If you installed Visual Studio Code open the folder "Code/WebHTTPClient/webHTTPClient" with it.

-2. If open you Terminal/CMD/bash/... and navigate to this folder.
+2. If not open your Terminal/CMD/bash/... and navigate to this folder.

 3. Type in `npm install`